openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  * @param[in] length Size of the region in bytes of multiples of page size.
  * @param[in] flags A bitwise OR of flags describing committing mode, committing
  *                     order, address preference, page type.
 The untrusted side.
- *    implementation should always invoke mmap syscall with MAP_SHARED|MAP_FIXED_NOREPLACE, and
+ *    implementation should always invoke mmap syscall with MAP_SHARED|MAP_FIXED, and
  *    translate following additional bits to proper parameters invoking mmap or other SGX specific
  *    syscall(s) provided by the kernel.
  *        The flags param of this interface should include exactly one of following for committing mode: